azurillandfriend/heterogygous_sites_from_siblings/README.md

 This code has been written for zarr formatted genotypes from the Anopheles gambiae 1000 genomes project.

-The outputted VCFs are intended to be used to facilitate detection of SNPs showing allelic imbalance of expression in rNAseq data in the siblings of the genotyped individuals.
+The outputted VCFs are intended to be used to facilitate detection of SNPs showing allelic imbalance of expression in RNAseq data in the siblings of the genotyped individuals.